SchratSchreck/Security-Handbook/Network Fundamentals.md

 4. **DHCP ACK:** the DHCP server send a reply acknowledging that the device can start using the IP

 ## OSI Model

 ### What is the OSI Model?

 The _Open System Interconnection (OSI)_ model is the fundamental model in networking, providing a framework which dictates who devices will send, receive and interpret data.
+Although not used in real-world networking it is excellent for learning and understanding the concepts of networking.

 Data sent across a network that follows the OSI model can be understood by other devices with different functions and designs.

 The OSI model consists of 7 layers, each with its own responsibilities.
-At every layer new information is added in a process called _encapsulation._
+At every layer new information is added in a process called *Encapsulation* and when received are *De-encapsulated*, meaning the added data is then striped off layer after layer.

 The layers are:

 ### Layer 7 – Application

 In this layer protocols and rules are in place to determine how users should interact with data sent or received.
-User interact with a _Graphical User Interface (GUI)_ provided by everyday applications.
+User interact with a _Graphical User Interface (GUI)_ provided by everyday applications and provides a interface apps can use to transmitt their data.

-The DNS protocol, which translates domain names to IPs is also a protocol of this layer.
+The *DNS* protocol, which translates domain names to IPs is also a protocol of this layer.

 ### Layer 6 – Presentation

-Software such as email clients can be different but the data needs to be handled the same way.
-This layer acts as a translator for data to and from the application layer.
-A computer receiving data in a specific format will still understand data sent in another format.
+This layer translates data into a standardised format, acting as a translator for data to and from the application layer.
+It also handles encryption(*HTTPS*), compression and other transformations to data A computer receiving data in a specific format will still understand data sent in another format.

-Security features such as data encryption ( f.e.
-HTTPS) occur at this layer.

 ### Layer 5 – Session

-When data has been translated and formatted (presentation layer), the session layer will create a connection to the other device.
+When data has been translated and formatted (Presentation layer), the session layer will create a connection to the other device.
 When a connection is established a session is created.
 The computers are synchronized before dividing the data in small _packets_.
 If the connection is lost only the _packets_ that were not sent must be sent again instead of the whole data.

 Sessions are unique, data can not travel over different sessions, but only across each session.

 ### Layer 4 – Transportation

 This layer is vital for transmitting data between devices and can be done following two protocols, TCP and UDP.
+The data (called Segments or Datagrams) added here during Encapsulation contains, among other things, data specific to the choosen protocol.

 **Transmission Control Protocol (TCP)**